Sarah Thomas (model): Post-modelling life

 In late 1998, she left the international catwalk scene full-time to focus on advertising and photography.
 Thomas criticised the modelling fashion world as "sleazy", because of the degrading treatment of girl models and the prevalence of eating disorders, drug use and alcoholism within that industry.
 Pressure to keep her weight low and an irregular diet of food from hotels and in-flights made her unwell.
-With an interest in food and aptitude in science, in 2000, she began a three-year diploma course at London's UK College of Nutrition and Health in order to begin a career as a nutritionist, and found a job working as an nutrition advisor in the health department of a department store.
+With an interest in food and aptitude in science, in 2000, she began a three-year diploma course at London's UK College of Nutrition and Health in order to begin a career as a nutritionist, and found a job working as a nutrition advisor in the health department of a department store.
 Thomas wrote a food column and represented her career in modelling as less important than it was.